Rebirth of the consciousness of your divine spark

 Falco was also a great creator of stories, myths and emotional images that served to explain profound truths; for example:

-* The distant point in time from which an alien was sent to Earth to create a "separation of planes" and restore balance to the planet.
+* The distant point in time from which a conscious being was sent to Earth to create a "separation of planes" and restore balance to the planet.

 * The Primeval Divinity that shattered like a mirror to enter into every form in our universe.

-* The "Four Seconds" bar, where the laws preceding everything meet and give life to the universe.
+* The "Four Seconds" café, where the laws preceding everything meet and give life to the universe.

 These are all episodes of an epic tale about life and the world, where esoterism, philosophy, tradition and desire for renewal intertwine and give rise to the experience of Damanhur.